sergiodxa/remix-auth/README.md

 // Finally, we need to export a loader function to check if the user is already
-// authenticated and redirect them to the dashboard export async function loader({ request }: LoaderFunctionArgs) {
+// authenticated and redirect them to the dashboard export async function loader({ request }: Route.LoaderArgs) {
   let session = await sessionStorage.getSession(request.headers.get("cookie"));
   let user = session.get("user");
   if (user) throw redirect("/dashboard");
-  return null;
+  return data(null);
 }
 ```

-The sessionStorage can be created using Remix's session storage hepler, is up to you to decide what session storage mechanism you want to use, or how you plan to keep the user data after authentication.
+The sessionStorage can be created using React Router's session storage hepler, is up to you to decide what session storage mechanism you want to use, or how you plan to keep the user data after authentication, maybe you just need a plain cookie.

 ## Advanced Usage